transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 <img src="images/2022-01/gentest-sprites-broken.png" title="GenTest sprites broken" />
 </p>

-The forward sprite works fine, but the reversed sprite is messed up.
+The forward sprite (Knuckles) works fine, but the reversed sprite (Sonic) is messed up.
 If you look closely, you can see the vertical columns of cells seem to line up correctly, but the horizontal arrangement of the columns is mixed up.
 This one turned out to be a bit subtle.

-I had tried fiddling with reversing the cells in multicell sprites but to no avail.
-It turned out when switching the reversing code I was changing both the order of the cells, and also reversing the positions they were drawn in, rather than switching only one.
+I had tried fiddling with reversing the cell drawing order in multicell sprites but to no avail.
+It turned out when switching the revere-sprite code I was changing both the order of the cells, and also reversing the positions they were drawn in, rather than switching only one.
+I was also adjusting both coordinates instead of just the horizontal arrangement.
 At the time I didn't have a way of just drawing one sprite in one location to inspect it closely enough to figure out what was wrong, but the GenTest ROM made it much clearer what was wrong.
 I also had an off by one error with reversed sprites where I needed to subtract one from the size in order to get the right vertical row of patterns to use.

 First, the existing code is shown below.
+Note: Multi-cell sprites are drawn top to bottom, left to right, unlike everything else in the Genesis, so the outer loop is for the horizontal direction, and the inner loop is the vertical direction.
 The variables that appear are defined as follows:

 - `pattern_name` is the 16-bit pattern specifier
 - `(h_pos, v_pos)` is the pixel position on screen where the sprite should be drawn
 - `(size_h, size_v)` is the size in cells of the sprite
 - `(h_rev, v_rev)` are bools of whether the sprite should be reversed in a given direction
-- `self.is_sprite_on_screen(x, y)` returns whether those pixel positions are on-screen (sprites can be entirely off the screen, in which case we wont bother drawing them)
+- `self.is_sprite_on_screen(x, y)` returns whether those pixel positions are on-screen (sprites can be entirely off the screen, in which case they wont be drawn)

 ```rust
 for ih in 0..size_h {